for Cold Climate Housing and much more

 Oh- one last detail: to keep a clear distinction between the words Concrete and Cement, just remember that Cement is the glue that holds the Concrete together.
 So we do not have cement floors -- we have concrete floors.

-Keywords: Damage, Floors, Humidity, Moisture, Foundation, Moisture Barrier, Sealer, Soil, Walls, Concrete, Construction, Footings, Instructions, House, Water, Basement, Set, Weather, Problems
+Keywords: Damage, Floors, Humidity, Moisture, Foundation, Moisture Barrier, Sealer, Soil, Walls, Concrete, Construction, Footings, Instructions, Water, House, Basement, Set, Weather, Problems

 Article 2184